Our goal was to raise $70 million

 By October 29, 2018 we had surpassed that by 42%

-We will use the $70 million raised to expand educational opportunities, open up new avenues of research, create innovation that helps drive the economic engine of Canada and help shape the future of technology.
-Waterloo Engineering understands that the future is in our hands, and we have to continue in our leadership role in education and research through our Educating the Engineer of the Future vision.
+Our goal was to raise $70 million to expand educational opportunities, open up new avenues of research, create innovation that helps drive the economic engine of Canada and help to shape the future of technology.
+Waterloo Engineering understands that the future is in our hands, and we are continuing in our leadership role in education and research through our Educating the Engineer of the Future vision.

-A new 242,000 gross-square-foot, seven-storey building that will house students, faculty, research facilities and support staff.
-A unique space for our Engineering Ideas Clinic and room for our new (2014) biomedical engineering undergraduate program, as well as the expansion of mechatronics engineering.
+We built a 242,000 gross-square-foot, seven-storey building for students, faculty, research facilities and support staff.
+With unique space for our Engineering Ideas Clinic, the Robohub, and room for our new (2014) biomedical engineering undergraduate program, as well as the expansion of mechatronics engineering.

 Goal: $45 million

-Help our students fulfill their aspirations and reach their potential by funding initiatives like the Engineer of the Future Endowment or Capstone Design projects, by supporting our student design teams or by providing much-needed scholarships to reward the incredible efforts of our talented undergrads.
+Together, we continue to help our students fulfill their aspirations and reach their potential by funding initiatives like the Engineer of the Future Endowment or Capstone Design projects, by supporting our student design teams, and by providing much-needed scholarships to reward the incredible efforts of our talented undergrads.

 Goal: $11.5 million

-By adding new research groups led by distinguished Chairs, Waterloo Engineering will focus on specific emerging and disruptive technologies:
+We added new research groups led by distinguished Chairs, which allows Waterloo Engineering to continue to focus on specific emerging and disruptive technologies:

 – Connecting the digital universe